lescai-teaching/class-bsa-2021/11_biopython-genbank/biopython_genbank_download.md

 Entrez.email = "A.N.Other@example.com"
 ```

+## Simple Downloads

+We can now use *Entrez* methods, to download GenBank records based on their identifier.

+We use the method *efetch* and we need to specify a few parameters:

+- the database we want to search into (db)
+- the type of results we would like (rettype)
+- the format of the download (retmode)
+- the accession number of the record (id)

+The code appears as follows:

 ```
 result = Entrez.efetch(
     db="nucleotide", rettype="fasta", retmode="text", id="MW586689"
 )
 ```
+Once we have the result, we can *parse* (or *read*) our record: *parsing* means transforming this information into something usable.

+Sometimes parsing means converting a format into a readable one.
+In other cases, like the following, it means *extracting* some information from a more complex structure.

 ```
 seq_record = SeqIO.read(result, "fasta")
 ```

+We can print some of the information we have *parsed* with the following code:

 ```
 print("sequence identifier %s with fasta sequence of length %i" % (seq_record.id, len(seq_record.seq)))
 print("A taste of sequence is %s" % repr(seq_record.seq))
 ```
+Follow your teacher, for a more complete explanation of the code above.

+## GenBank records